jamarsto/kiunzi-micro-frontend/README.md

 ng add @jamarsto/kiunzi-micro-frontend-tools --project mfe2 --type microfrontend --port 8002
 ```

-:note: Note: This is still under development so will not update all configuration yet.
+:exclamation: Note: This is still under development so will not update all configuration yet.
 Upcoming releases will address this issue.

 ## Getting Started